 We live at a time of infinite distraction in our minds, and we pay little attention to anything happening around us at any given moment.
 However, when trouble strikes, we can be still and listen for the sound of hope, the voice of God.
 Your body is ever-present, but your mind is not here most of the time and not focused on the moment.
 Even though this is the only moment you will ever be alive, your mind likes to hang out and live in the future.
 It imagines endless possibilities of how to make things work out best for our survival.

 Our thoughts, like jumping jacks in our heads, look for an opportunity to grab our attention.
-Our thoughts seek to control what I want or do not want what I like or do not like—and they blame circumstances or others for my unhappiness.
+Our thoughts seek to control what I want or do not want, what I like or dislike, and they blame circumstances or others for my unhappiness.
 As they bounce about, it is important not to believe the thoughts you think about repeatedly.
 When you think and meditate on the negative feelings and thoughts, it is a pathway to anxiety and depression.
 Learn to let them go.
 (Calming My Restless Mind)

 Be still and listen for the sound of hope, the voice of God.
-In the silence, we put our past and future in perspective and recognize that God holds everything together.
+We put our past and future in perspective and recognize that God holds everything together in silence.
 In becoming still in the moment, you can inhabit a space where your mind is awake and attentive to God.
 It lets God’s presence give us a more profound cognitive understanding of everything happening to us and around us.
-Be still and listen for the sound of hope.
+So be still and listen for the sound of hope.

 Let all that I am wait quietly before God, for my hope is in him.
 He alone is my rock and my salvation, my fortress where I will not be shaken.
 My victory and honor come from God alone.
 He is my refuge, a rock where no enemy can reach me.
 Psalm 62:5-7 NLT